DOH Reports 5 New Cases of COVID-19 Overnight

 ›×

-After two days of double-digit COVID-19 cases identified statewide, the Hawai‘i Department of Health reported five new cases of the virus on Sunday.
-The statewide total is now 728.
+Hawai‘i Department of Health officials reported five new cases of COVID-19 Wednesday, bringing the statewide total to 744.

-One of the new cases was identified on the Big Island, the first in more than two weeks.
+One new case was identified on the Big Island, while the rest were reported on O‘ahu.

 SPONSORED VIDEO